ydylwj23/Leetcode-study-note/Tree/Tree_Algorithm.md

 Common type of problems in tree:

-Depth problem: traverse the tree and use global variable to manage current max depth
+Height or Depth problem: traverse the tree and use global variable to manage current height or depth

 Special order traversal: 1.
 BFS is good for level by level order.
 2. Mix use of preorder, inorder, postorder DFS